-WET Engineers have a strong hydrology background for use in all flood management projects: utility stream crossings, Flood Insurance Rate Map (FIRM) watercourse restoration or culvert/bridge modification and for storm water management.
+WET Engineers have a strong hydrology background for use in all flood management projects: utility stream crossings, Flood Insurance Rate Map (FIRM) watercourse restoration, culvert/bridge modification, and storm water management.
 WET first determines if information is available including Montana Department of Transportation (MDT) bridge analysis, Letter of Map Change (LOMC) information or United States Geological Survey (USGS) gage information.
 When minimal information is available, WET follows the following resources provided by the U.S. Department of the Interior and U.S. Geological Survey:

 WET performs all survey work to characterize the stream cross sections and utilizes AutoCAD Civil 3D and the U.S. Army Corps HEC-RAS program to model the hydraulic impacts of each unique project.
 Mapping is completed in either AutoCAD or GIS.
-WET has completed hydraulic analysis for projects in Silver Bow County, Deer Lodge County, Lewis and Clark County and in Soda Springs, Idaho.
+WET has completed hydraulic analysis for projects throughout Montana and in Soda Springs, Idaho.
 WET employees take pride in providing project deliverables that are of sound engineering and clear technical documentation.
-WET included the following in their reports to DNRC, Floodplain Administrators and FEMA: survey and topography data utilized, boundary conditions, cross section development, hydraulic structure, roughness coefficient assignments, non-conveyance areas, floodway determination, model calibration as available, cHECk-RAS message explanations and effective mapping and tie-ins.
+WET includes the following in their reports to DNRC, Floodplain Administrators and FEMA: survey and topography data utilized, boundary conditions, cross section development, hydraulic structure(s), roughness coefficient assignments, non-conveyance areas, floodway determination, model calibration as available, cHECk-RAS message explanations, and effective mapping and tie-ins.
 Reports and electronic submittals also included digital flood profiles, Base Flood Elevation (BFE) and floodway data tables, work maps, GIS deliverables and model files.
-Quality assurance and quality control (QA/QC) documentation was addressed in the report and the model was labeled to show internal Professional Engineer (P.E.) peer review, HEC-RAS version and purpose of study.
-WET has a great rapport with floodplain administrators, DNRC and FEMA and enjoys each new watercourse challenge.
+Quality assurance and quality control (QA/QC) documentation is addressed in the report and the model is labeled to show internal Professional Engineer (PE) peer review, HEC-RAS version, and purpose of study.
+WET has a great rapport with floodplain administrators, DNRC, and FEMA, and enjoys each new watercourse challenge.